 In other practice contexts, the definition of empathy varies further.
 Descriptions feature themes of establishing a certain kind of rapport that is supportive, understanding, and attuned to the client’s experiences.
 Further complicating matters is that empathy can be difficult to capture distinctly from other therapeutic components such as “congruence” or “positive regard.”

-In this study, Elliot and colleagues conducted a meta-analysis to determine whether therapist empathy predicts success in psychotherapy.
+In this study, Elliott and colleagues conducted a meta-analysis to determine whether therapist empathy predicts success in psychotherapy.
 While previous meta-analyses have been undertaken to examine whether or not therapist empathy predicts better outcomes, this study was completed as an updated review to capture research within the past five or six years.

 Given the diverse definitions of empathy, research instruments used to measure empathy within psychotherapy have been varied and inconsistent.
 In this meta-analysis, empathy was examined through measures focused on the client, therapist, and observer perceptions of empathy in therapy.
-Rather than focusing on the presence of empathic therapist responses in sessions, Elliot and team searched for measures that “assessed the quality” of therapists’ empathy.
+Rather than focusing on the presence of empathic therapist responses in sessions, Elliott and team searched for measures that “assessed the quality” of therapists’ empathy.
 One example is the Barrett-Lennard Relationship Inventory.

 In total, 82 studies were analyzed in this meta-analysis.
 This included just over 6,000 clients who were in therapy for an average of 25 sessions.
 “For each study, we coded therapy format, theoretical orientation, therapist experience, treatment setting, number of sessions, type of problems, the source of outcome measure, when the outcome was measured, type of outcome measured, the source of empathy measure, and unit of measure,” the authors write.